Akmahmoud2024/thiqah_resources/Angular/SecureConfig/README.md

 - **Obfuscation:** Adds a layer of security by obfuscating the application source.
 - **Integration with Vault:** Utilizes Vault for securely managing sensitive data.
 - **Config-Map Compatibility:** Works with Kubernetes ConfigMaps to replace actual values from Vault before encryption.

-## Demo

-You can find a complete implementation at [Stackblatz - Angular Secure Config](https://stackblitz.com/edit/stackblitz-starters-an9a7h)

 ## Getting Started